This Singer sewing machine is a treasured possession of mine. I remember all the beautiful clothes my Italian grandmother made for me with it.

 Eventually, Nonni had her own customers coming to her home.
 She did alterations for Higgins Clothing, a family owned store a few buildings away from my grandparents’ home.

-The women brought their clothes up to the apartment and change in one of the bedrooms where, in front of the full-length mirror, my grandmother would pin their clothes and make adjustments.
+The women brought their clothes up to the apartment and changed in one of the bedrooms where, in front of the full-length mirror, my grandmother would pin their clothes and make adjustments.

 Mr. Higgins prepared the men’s clothes for alterations from the store and have them delivered to my grandmother.
 Nonni managed her little home-based business even though she hardly spoke a word of English or French.